 While grazing may not be the silver bullet, it’s an important part of the carbon cycle.

-Good grazing produces food and fiber while keeping the soil covered with vegetation, improving water storage, preventing erosion and nutrient migration, and maintaining water quality.
+Good grazing produces food and fiber while keeping the soil covered with vegetation, improving water storage, preventing erosion and nutrient migration, maintaining water quality, and providing wildlife habitat.
 These are all vital ecosystem services.
 Good grazing management is also important to allowing the seasonal uptake of carbon to be as great as it can be, and to ensuring that the carbon we’ve got in the soil doesn’t oxidize and head back into the atmosphere at a greater rate.

 Done poorly, grazing can have negative effects.
 Grazing too early in the season reduces the leaf surface area that’s so important for the seasonal uptake of carbon into the soil.
 Practices that encourage shorter rooted vegetation over longer rooted plants also reduce seasonal uptake.
 Finally, grazing so that we leave the soil bare through the winter can turn grasslands into carbon sources.